diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 Service into a general purpose GitLab Policy Service / GitLab Policy Agent that will be well integrated into the GitLab product itself.

+With GitLab Policy Service we will also be able to build GraphQL rate limiting using query cost predictions.

 ## Principles

 1. Try to avoid building rate limiting framework in a tightly coupled way.